Law Adviser to the Lord Lieutenant of Ireland: Role of the Law Adviser

 No specific duties were assigned to the Law Adviser when the office was created: he acted simply as a general assistant to the senior Law Officers.
 Later he was given the tasks of drafting Parliamentary bills relating to Ireland, and of advising lay magistrates on any legal problems which they referred to him.
 Cases involving State security also fell under his remit: Denis Caulfield Heron, the Law Adviser in 1867, was heavily occupied in prosecuting the trials which followed the Fenian Rising.

 At first, the Law Adviser was usually chosen from among the Serjeants-at-law, but in time the position was opened up to rising junior barristers, many of whom hoped in due course to be appointed to the Bench.
 Later it was decided that the offices of Serjeant and Law Adviser should be separate.
 There may have been a feeling that some of the work of the Law Adviser was beneath the dignity of the holder of the ancient and prestigious office of Serjeant.
 However, the Law Adviser might still hope to be appointed a Serjeant at a later date, as James Robinson was.
 Some holders of the office had a very brief tenure: Jonathan Christian resigned after a few months because the work was interfering with his private practice, and Robinson after a similarly brief time resigned to become Chairman of Quarter Sessions.
 The appointment could be "non-political": Richard Wilson Greene, the first Law Adviser, was generally seen as an opponent of the Government which appointed him.

-The Attorney General normally had the final word in the appointment of the Law Adviser: certainly, this was so in 1841 when Francis Blackburne AG insisted on the appointment of Abraham Brewster as Adviser, despite strong opposition from Daniel O'Connell, who disliked Brewster.
+The Attorney General normally had the final word in the appointment of the Law Adviser: certainly, this was so in 1841 when Francis Blackburne insisted on the appointment of Abraham Brewster as Adviser, despite strong opposition from Daniel O'Connell, who disliked Brewster.
 Blackburne said that he would not tolerate a refusal to ratify the appointment, an interesting glimpse of the influence he wielded in the Dublin administration at the time.

 The Law Adviser's function of advising magistrates on points of law was open to criticism as an interference by the Crown with the independence of the judiciary.
 In particular John Naish, the last nineteenth-century Law Adviser, was attacked by his political opponents for assisting magistrates in suppressing the Irish National Land League.
 He was criticised in particular for advising that they should use a fourteenth century statute, the Justices of the Peace Act 1361 (34 Edw.
 3. c.
 1) to imprison those who could not find surety for their good behaviour.
 Since the statute had clearly been intended only to deal with cases of riot, this was a misreading of the law.